GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-02_deliverables.md

 The deadlines for uploading your assignment solutions -- both marked and unmarked -- to GitHub Classroom is 12:00 o'clock in the night between Monday and Tuesday before the next course session.
 {: .notice--info}

+Be aware that it will NOT be sufficient to start working on the assignments the day before the deadline.
+It will be necessary to solve a lot of disturbing and time-consuming problems in the programming world.
+So start early!!!
+{: .notice--warning}